InonBarnatan

 Music Director: California’s La Jolla Music Society Summerfest

-“One of the most admired pianists of his generation” (New York Times), Inon Barnatan has established a unique and varied career, equally celebrated as a soloist, curator and collaborator.
-Barnatan is a regular soloist with many of the world’s foremost orchestras and conductors and served as the inaugural Artist-in-Association of the New York Philharmonic for three seasons.
+Described by The New York Times as “one of the most admired pianists of his generation,” Inon Barnatan has built a distinguished and wide-ranging career as a soloist, curator, and collaborator.
+He appears regularly with many of the world’s leading orchestras and conductors and served as the inaugural Artist-in-Association of the New York Philharmonic, a groundbreaking position created for him.

-The recipient of the Avery Fisher Career Grant and Lincoln Center’s Martin E. Segal Award, Barnatan is also a sought-after recitalist and chamber musician, and in 2019 he embarked on his first season as Music Director of La Jolla Music Society’s Summerfest in California, one of the foremost music festivals in the US.
+He is the recipient of the Avery Fisher Career Grant and Lincoln Center’s Martin E. Segal Award.
+In addition to his work on stage, Barnatan serves as Music Director of La Jolla Music Society’s SummerFest, helping to shape one of the United States’ premier music festivals.

 Contact